Generic name: ravulizumab (RAV ue LIZ ue mab)

 What is ravulizumab?

-Ravulizumab is also used to treat a rare chronic blood disease called atypical hemolytic uremic syndrome (aHUS) in adults and children who are at least 1 month old.
+Ravulizumab is also used to treat a rare chronic blood disease called atypical hemolytic uremic syndrome (aHUS) in adults and children at least 1 month old. ravulizumab is not for use in treating HUS that is related to Shiga toxin E. coli.

 Ravulizumab is available only under a special program.
-You must be registered in the program and understand the risks and benefits of ravulizumab.
+You must be registered in the program and understand the risks and benefits of this medicine.

 Ravulizumab may also be used for purposes not listed in this medication guide.

-You will need to be vaccinated against meningococcal infections before you start using ravulizumab.
+You will need to receive certain vaccinations before you start using ravulizumab.

-Ravulizumab comes with a Patient Safety Card listing symptoms of meningococcal infection.
+Read the Patient Safety Card about serious infections and the symptoms to watch for.
 Keep this card with you at all times while using ravulizumab and for at least 8 months after your last dose.
-Your infection risk could last for several months after you stop using ravulizumab.

 Before taking this medicine